ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Localization Settings`: Site Timezone
+**Also found in CP:** :menuselection:`Admin --> Localization Settings`: :ref:`Site Timezone <sysadmin-site-timezone-label>`

 deny_duplicate_data
 -------------------

-The :ref:`Deny Duplicate Data <deny-duplicate-data-label>` feature prevents a comment from being accepted if an identical one already exists in your database.
-A malicious person can't submit the same information more than once.
+Set whether to reject duplicate data submissions.
+This feature blocks a comment if an identical one already exists on the site.

 ======= ========
 Value   Behavior
 ======= ========
-``y``   Default value, enables protection against comments being submitted twice ``n``   Disables protection against comments being submitted twice
+``y``   Enable protection against duplicate data submissions **(default)** ``n``   Disable protection against duplicate data submissions
 ======= ========

 Example Usage::

-$config['deny_duplicate_data'] = 'y';
+$config['deny_duplicate_data'] = 'n';

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Security and Sessions`: Deny Duplicate Data
+**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Security and Sessions`: :ref:`Deny Duplicate Data
+<deny-duplicate-data-label>`

 disable_all_tracking
 --------------------

+.. warning:: Use only under extreme circumstances.

-Disable all tracking is an emergency system configuration only preference which when set to 'y' will disable all tracking.
+This is an emergency override which will disable all tracking when enabled.
 This is useful for server administrators who need a way to respond immediately to table locks during a traffic spike to keep the site running smoothly.

 ======= ========
 Value   Behavior